4 DAYS FROM $899

 Lisbon landmarks, tasting renowned Pastéis de Belém

 The Age of Discovery launched in Lisbon, so it’s fitting that you begin the morning with a spate of them.
 On an included panoramic and walking tour of the Portuguese capital, you’ll explore the city’s famed monuments, including UNESCO World Heritage Sites like Belém Tower and Monastery of Jerónimos, which you’ll peruse and walk through.
 The latter is inextricably tied to the country’s history of exploration, and it’s said that Vasco da Gama spent his last night here before sailing for the Far East (his tomb is in the monastery).
 Your tour culminates in a stop at the towering Monument to the Discoveries: a massive white-stone tribute to some of the world’s most intrepid sailors and explorers.
-Cultural Discovery: While on your tour, sample Pastéis de Belém custard pastries, Portugal’s favorite treat.
+While on your tour, sample Pastéis de Belém custard pastries, Portugal’s favorite treat.

 Further explore historical Lisbon on your own, embark the Ocean Explorer